NeeraJkumarkondabattula/Mirrar-task-backend/README.md

 ## test

--Delete a Product
+#Delete a Product

-  Endpoint: /products/:id
+-Endpoint: /products/:id
-  Method: DELETE
+-Method: DELETE
-  Description: Delete a product by its ID.
+-Description: Delete a product by its ID.

 ## Table of Contents